jbleakl36/PID-Project-Drag-Racer/README.md

 By Joshua and Nick
 # The Plan
 We wanted to make a drag racer with PID serving as it's cruise control, and for a long time that was what we were making.
 But we chose to measure it via a photointerupter, which is exactly what a PID wheel does.
-So we pivoted, to a PID wheel.
+So we pivoted, to a PID wheel disguised as a car.
 A PID wheel uses a photointerupter to detect the speed of the wheel, that is when we use a rotary motor to change the PID values.
 Everything in a project can be subject to change, make sure to keep that in mind.